ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 A `thread pool` maintains multiple threads waiting for tasks to be allocated for `concurrent` execution by the supervising program.
 By maintaining a pool of threads, the model increases performance and avoids latency in execution due to frequent creation and destruction of threads for short-lived tasks.
 The number of available threads is tuned to the computing resources available to the program, such as a parallel task queue after completion of execution.

+One benefit of a thread pool over creating a new thread for each task is that **thread creation and destruction overhead is restricted to the initial creation of the pool**, which may result in better performance and better system stability.
+Creating and destroying a thread and its associated resources can be an expensive process in terms of time.
+An excessive number of threads in reserve, however, wastes memory, and context-switching between the runnable threads invokes performance penalties.

 ```{figure} ./files/thread_pool.png
 ---